-Once you are accepted for admission and your financial need is determined, a financial aid award that is equal to your need will be offered.
+Once you are accepted for admission and your financial need is determined, a financial aid award that is equal to 100% of your need will be offered.
 Emails regarding financial aid awards will be sent soon after admission emails are sent to first-year and transfer applicants.
 The award is sometimes called an "aid package" because it may include both self-help (employment) and gift aid (scholarships and grants).
 Students with lower financial need will be offered self-help.
 Students with greater need will be offered a combination of self-help and gift aid.
-Amherst College has replace all initially packaged, need based student loans with grant assistance and also offers $2,200 in an employment opportunity.
+Amherst College has replace all initially packaged, need based student loans with grant assistance and also offers $2,400 in an employment opportunity.

 Students may decide to borrow a student loan to purchase a computer, to replace the summer savings expectation, or to replace work in the aid package.
 Need-based student loans are interest-free while you are in school and low-interest during repayment after graduation.
 Any remaining need is met with scholarship - aid that does not have to be repaid.